 All background heating, power, bath robes, towels and bed linen included.
 Internet Access available.

 Off road parking for 2 cars.
 Rear lawn area with patio furniture and free standing BBQ.
 Outside storage for bicycles.
-Please note the changeover day for this property is Friday, however the owner is flexible for any day of the week
+Please note the changeover day for this property is Friday, however the owner is flexible for any day of the week.
+The property has a private water supply.
+Visit England 4 Star.

 Please note: There is an Access statement available for this property, if required please call 01228 599 960